fionaEyoung/intro-to-github/github-workshop/template-introduction.md

 ## Question: What have you learned about your case study:

 Group 1 (case study 1): Linux
-1. License:
+1. License: Open license maybe it has MIT
-2. Benefits:
+2. Benefits: A lot of people can use the operating system
-3. Platform:
+3. Platform: Github

 Group 2 (case study 2): Arduino
 1. License: